tarruda/neovim.github.io/_posts/2015-09-30-september-newsletter.md

-    - Supports forward (ShaDa files from newer NeoVim can be used by older versions) and backward (ShaDa files from older versions can be used by newer ones without problems) compatibility, making ShaDa files future-proof to a great extent;
+    - Supports forward (ShaDa files from newer NeoVim can be used by older versions) and backward (ShaDa files from older versions can be used by newer ones without problems) compatibility, making ShaDa files future-proof to a great extent.
     - Supports hierarchical data structures, giving Neovim lot of flexibility in serializing any kind of information.
     - Is based on msgpack and explicitly standardized in documentation which